webmakaka/webmakaka/README.md

 ---

-For now I am watch very interesting course <a href="https://github.com/webmakaka/TinyHouse-A-Fullstack-React-Masterclass-with-TypeScript-and-GraphQL">[NewLine] TinyHouse: A Fullstack React Masterclass with TypeScript and GraphQL [ENG, 2020]</a>
+For now I am watching very interesting course <a href="https://github.com/webmakaka/TinyHouse-A-Fullstack-React-Masterclass-with-TypeScript-and-GraphQL">[NewLine] TinyHouse: A Fullstack React Masterclass with TypeScript and GraphQL [ENG, 2020]</a>

-Can recommend to anyone who wants to study react / typescript / graphql.
+Can recommend this course to anyone who wants to study react / typescript / graphq.

 I am trying to use latest packages and I use util skaffold for development right in kubernetes.

 **Final Project should be:**
 https://www.tinyhouse.app/

-If you will watch this course, please send me link to your repo.
+If you watch this course, please send me link to your repo.

 ---